regius/chef-sickbeard/README.md

 In future we will support alternative install styles (node['sickbeard']['install_style']) such as using Apt PPAs.

+### Init style

+Choose if you want to supervicse sickbeard with ether bluepill (default) or runit.
+Just change the attribute default["sickbeard"]["init_style"] accordingly.
 ### Removal

 If for some reason you want to stop using the 'sickbeard' recipe, then use recipe[sickbeard::purge].